joajfreitas/fcp-core/docs/hacking.rst

     │       └── specs        - Fcp object tree
     └── tests                - Tests for fcp
-        └── schemas          - Schemas used in fcp unit tests └── generator    - Schemas used to test the generator
+        └── schemas          - Schemas used in fcp unit tests ├── generator    - Schemas used to test the generator └── verifier     - Schemas used to test the verifier

 .. code-block:: bash

     src/fcp
     ├── codegen.py           - Support for codegenerator plugins
     ├── colors.py            - Color for terminal output